 Keep rewarding yourself something so that the process seems exciting and fun.
 A 10-minute dance break or a 10-minute sleep may be the perfect reward for you.
 Keep going and don’t stop.

 Remember your stop, you lose and you’re not a loser.
 You’re already a winner trying to figure out a productivity system to be super productive at all times.

 All the best, I know you’re going to do a phenomenal job!

-Now that you know How To Be More Productive, it’s just a matter of taking your thoughts and putting it into action.
+Now that you know How To Be More Productive, it’s just a matter of taking your thoughts and putting them into action.